 Main findings from the ECB’s recent contacts with non-financial companies

-This box summarises the results of contacts between ECB staff and representatives of 68 leading non-financial companies operating in the euro area.
-The exchanges mainly took place between 4 and 13 October 2021.
+This box summarises the results of contacts between ECB staff and representatives of 66 leading non-financial companies operating in the euro area.
+The exchanges took place between 23 March and 1 April 2021.

 Summary of views on developments in and the outlook for activity and prices